Position in the Value Chain

 - Reduce specific production waste volume by 10 percent relative to production volume between 2021 and 2030

 Moreover, between 2021 and 2030, we aim to reduce the volume of specific production waste relative to production volume by 10 percent.
 We plan to achieve this by implementing a wide range of actions at our production sites.
 These actions were identified, for example, within the scope of the EAGER project.
+Our voluntary targets adopted by the executive board are aimed at the top level of the waste management hierarchy, waste prevention.

 Our global circular economy program comprises short- to medium-term actions with a clear focus on business developments.
 Examples of these actions include: